mailysvh/ChessASPAngular/README.md

  - List + Details (+ Update ongoing)
  - Add

 There is an accordion nav on the left.
 You can login to the app with the button on the right, and the login button disappears (I planned on adding more validators).
+The passwords are hashed by a function in the AuthService in ASP.NET and uses Jwt to validate tokens.

 Forms are sent with observables by the service to the backend in ASP.NET.